ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 The Dockerfile first declares a number of optional `ARG` values and respective defaults to specify the parent image to build `FROM` and workspace paths.
 Here the Dockerfiles assume all workspaces are nested within the `/opt` directory.
 These `ARG`s can be accessed similarly to `ENV`s, but must be declared in stage's scope before they can be used, and unlike `ENV` only exist at build time of that stage and do not persist in the resulting image.

+Here the parent image to build `FROM` is set to `osrf/ros2:nightly` by default, allowing the master branch to simply build against the bleeding edge of ROS2 core development.
+Enabling project maintainers to spot breaking API changes and regressions as soon as they are merged into master upstream.
+Alternatively, an image tag based on a released ROS2 distro image, e.g. `ros:<ROS2_distro_name>`, could also be substituted to compile the project, say for quickly experimenting with planners using complex reinforcement or deep learning framework dependencies.

 ## Cacher Stage

 A `cacher` stage is then started to gather together the necessary source files to eventually build.
 A directory for the underlay workspace is then created and populated using `vcs` with the respective `.repos` file that defines the relevant repositories to pull and particular versions to checkout into the source directory.
 More info on vcstool can be found here: